A story—and a need for resiliency.

-One beautiful autumn evening, after a full day with clients, I was carrying the groceries through the living room when I noticed my dog's peculiar paw prints on the carpet.
-In shock, I quickly dumped the bags on a table and walked into our kitchen, which now resembled a toddlers' wading pool.
+One beautiful autumn evening, after a full day with clients, I was carrying the groceries through the living room when I noticed my dog's peculiar paw prints on wet carpet.
+In shock, I quickly dumped the bags on a table and walked into our kitchen, which now resembled a toddler's wading pool.

 Think of resilience as a set of muscles that need to be exercised.
 The ability to bounce back is vital to our sense of well-being, and it is worth investing some time in developing our resiliency muscles.
 Here are some tips that will help you spring back when confronted with challenges, big or small.
 Practice them regularly, even on little annoyances like detours on a highway or a small flood like mine, to develop more resiliency in your life.

 Studies have shown that the regular practice of gratitude increases happiness, improves health, and expands overall well-being.
 You can make it a habit to begin or end your day with thoughts of gratitude, or make a formal ritual out of writing in a gratitude journal.
 Once you make appreciation a habit, you will be more likely to easily adapt to life's curveballs.

 IN ACTION: "Good thing this flooding didn't happen last week when we were on vacation!"

 I'm not talking about pretending everything is okay when it's not or only seeing life through rose-colored glasses.
 I'm referring to what makes us uniquely human—the power to choose what we will think and how we will feel about anything.
 When something we consider negative happens, it is a good practice to look for the good.
 This simple mind shift (or what psychologists call "reframing") helps give us a more balanced viewpoint.

 IN ACTION: "Well, I guess I can kiss this ugly linoleum goodbye." or "I never liked this linoleum; now I'll finally get to replace it!